beatadetkova/smart-brain-frontend/README.md

-# Welcome to face-recognistion app Smart-Brain! :information_desk_person:
+# Welcome to face-recognition app Smart-Brain! :information_desk_person:

 ## How to use this project?